bluesky-social/ietf-drafts/draft-at-repository.md

 During the re-synchronization process, any incoming commit events for the repository should be buffered rather than processed immediately.
 Once re-synchronization completes successfully, these buffered commits can be validated and applied in sequence to bring the consumer fully up to date with the current repository state.

-# Security Considerations
+# Security Considerations {#security}

 Repositories constitute untrusted input as account holders have complete control over repository contents and repository hosts control binary encoding.
 Implementations must handle potential denial of service vectors from both malicious actors and accidental conditions such as corrupted data or implementation bugs.

-## CBOR Processing limits
+## CBOR Processing limits {#security-cbor}

 Generic precautions must be followed when processing CBOR data, including enforcement of maximum serialized object size, maximum recursion depth for nested structures, and memory budget limits for deserialized data.
 While some CBOR libraries include these protections by default, implementations should verify and configure appropriate limits regardless of library defaults.

-## MST Structure Attacks
+## MST Structure Attacks {#security-mst}

 The efficiency of MST data structures depends on a uniform distribution of key hashes.
-Since account holders control record keys, they can perform key mining to generate sets of keys with specific depth assignments and sorting characteristics, resulting in inefficient tree structures.
+Since account holders control record keys, they can perform key mining to generate sets of keys with specific layer assignments and sorting characteristics, resulting in inefficient tree structures.
 Such attacks can cause excessive storage overhead and network amplification during synchronization.

 To mitigate these attacks, implementations should:

 - Limit the number of entries per MST node to a statistically reasonable maximum
-- Impose limits on overall repository depth
+- Impose limits on overall repository height
 - Monitor and restrict other structural parameters that could be exploited through sophisticated key mining

-## Repository Import Validation
+## Repository Import Validation {#security-import}

 When importing repositories, implementations should verify the completeness and integrity of the repository structure.
 Serialized repositories may contain additional unrelated blocks beyond those required for the repository structure.
 Care should be taken during storage to avoid resource waste on unreferenced blocks and to prevent potential storage exhaustion attacks.